NethServer/ns8-core/docs/core/agents.md

 ```

 The next section explains how to authorize agents to run actions through
-roles assignment.
+roles assignment, and typical error messages if they are not properly set
+up.

 ## Roles and authorizations

 In normal conditions module actions must be assigned to `roles`, and roles
 must be granted to agents and users.
+Symptoms of misconfigured roles and
+authorizations are `api-server` log lines like

+  [AUTH] error retrieving user authorizations: redis: nil

+The task execution typically fails with a 403 error.
+Sometimes the UI
+displays an "Authorization error" or "Permission error" notification.

 In Redis, a SET defines the actions assigned to a role.
 If default
 assignments are not enough the set can be modified by the module during